-The Horst Janssen Museum not only celebrates its 20th birthday in November 2020, but also presents a new, interactive permanent exhibition in its anniversary year.
+The Horst Janssen Museum not only celebrated its 20th birthday in November 2020, but has since presented itself with a new, interactive permanent exhibition.
 20 years of the Horst Janssen Museum stand for a perpetual approach to one person and his work, which could not be more multi-faceted: Horst Janssen.
 He is many things: an Oldenburg native as well as an artist and printmaker of exceptional talent, draughtsman and observer, lateral thinker and a creator of words.

 In the new permanent exhibition visitors can encounter Janssen in a variety of ways: four thematic areas introduce the artist, his work and his printing techniques and invite visitors to become active themselves again and again.
 The most important concern was to give museum guests a practical understanding of Janssen's complex printing techniques.